- To educate our members and to advance and promote standards and training in Breast Disease.

 - To interact with colleagues outside the sub-specialty and foster greater awareness of the roles and tasks of the modern Breast Surgeon

-ABS Mammary Fold Associate Membership
+Becoming an ABS Mammary Fold Associate Member

-ABS Mammary Fold associate membership offers great benefits to trainees, including:
+ABS Mammary Fold Associate Membership offers great benefits to trainees, including:

 - Discount of £50 for the ABS Conference